makersacademy/alexa-ruby-course/modules/1/walkthrough.md

 Amazon sends and receives JSON responses in a particular format.
 Let's set that up here.

 - `require 'json'` at the top of `server.rb`
-- Replace the body of our Sinatra POST ‘/‘ route with the smallest possible response from the [Alexa Skills Kill Response Body Documentation](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-interface-reference#response-body-syntax):
+- Replace the body of our Sinatra POST ‘/‘ route with the smallest possible response from the [Alexa Skills Kit Response Body Documentation](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-interface-reference#response-body-syntax):

 ```ruby
 # inside server.rb